Tips for dealing with exam and assessment pressure

 - Try to eat a healthy balanced diet.
 Including oily fish (such as mackerel and salmon), fresh fruit and vegetables (like blueberries, tomatoes and broccoli), nuts, seeds and wholegrain foods in your diet will help you feel more mentally alert and give you a boost.

-Exercise can help to improve concentration and increase energy levels so try going for a walk, going to the gym or playing sport with a friend if the mental fatigue starts to set in.
+- Exercise can help to improve concentration and increase energy levels so try going for a walk or a run, if the mental fatigue starts to set in.

-Ensure that you sleep; don’t stay up later than usual in order to revise.
+- Ensure that you sleep; don’t stay up later than usual to revise.
 Studying all night is likely to leave you too tired to remember what you have been trying to revise.

-Make a timetable with a realistic and varied revision plan and include regular breaks for eating, exercising, and relaxing.
-Ensure that you know which books and journals you will need for your revision and either borrow, buy, or download them early.
+- Ensure that you know which books and journals you will need for your revision and either borrow, buy or download them early.

-Make sure that you know what the format of all of your exams will be and schedule mock exams (using sample questions which may be available from your course tutor) into your timetable for yourself so that you can get some practice and plan your strategy for how you will deal with each paper.
+- Make sure that you know what the format of all of your exams and assessments will be and schedule mock exams (using sample questions which may be available from your course tutor) into your timetable.

-There will also be an international student adviser and counselling service.
-Don’t keep things bottled up if you are worried; talk to friends, family, or classmates.
+- Use your university’s international student adviser and counselling service.
+Don’t keep things bottled up if you are worried; talk to friends, family or classmates.

 If you have any questions or require further support during the exam period, please contact the welfare team or your programme officer at the Secretariat.

-Read this UKCISA blog for more advice on preparing for your exams.
+Read this UKCISA blog on exams for more advice on preparing.